natevns08/raspberry-rtlsdr-server/README.md

 Plug your TNT/DVB Dongle.

-Done ?!
 Everything is installed.
-You can test your setup with :
+You can test it with :

 ```sh
 $ rtl_tcp